nihr43/docs/kubernetes/k3s_on_alpine_linux.md

       - "http://10.0.0.57:5000"
 ```

 As far as I can remember, thats everything I've done to get k3s to run on alpine.
 Even using k8s bundled as k3s, there are still a lot of pieces to manage in a fully HA setup like this.
-I've put a lot of time into developing, testing, and perfecting supporting roles like `haproxy`, `keepalived`, `alpine_common`, `physical_common`, and of course a rolling upgrade play, so I can manage all this as "a handful of services" rather than 30-40 containers.
+I've put a lot of time into developing, testing, and perfecting supporting roles, automated installs, and of course automated rolling upgrades, allowing me to manage `n` servers without much overhead.

 ```
 72182231f55b [~]# kubectl get nodes